polimenu/erc20-snapshot/readme.md

 # Token Snapshot: Create ERC20 Token Snapshot

-This command-line utility creates a snapshot of any ERC20 token in JSON or CSV format.
+This command-line utility creates a snapshot of any ERC20 token and returns ist as an object.
+Fork from erc20-snapshot, which exports it as a file.
 Use your own fully synced Ethereum node or any _Ethereum node as a service_ like Infura.

 - Works without a local Ethereum node.
 - Automatically resumes the next time upon failure.